Gary O'Donoghue

-Gary O'Donoghue is a British journalist, currently working for BBC News in Washington, D.C. as their chief North America political correspondent.
-He is one of the most prominent blind correspondents in British media.
+Gary O'Donoghue (born 1968) is a British journalist who works in Washington, D.C. as the chief North America political correspondent for BBC News.
+He is blind.

 Early life

-Gary O'Donoghue was born in 1969.
+O'Donoghue was born in London in 1968.
 His father was a semi-professional football player who also worked as a taxi driver, and his mother taught ballroom dancing.
 O'Donoghue was born partially sighted, but went totally blind by the time he was eight.

-He was educated at Worcester College for the Blind (then a boys' boarding school though it has since merged with the similar girls' school), where he played blind football for England.
-O'Donoghue then attended Christ Church at Oxford University, where he read philosophy and modern languages.
+He was educated at Worcester College for the Blind (then a boys' boarding school though it has since merged with a similarly specialised girls' school), where he played blind football for England.
+O'Donoghue then attended Christ Church at the University of Oxford, where he read philosophy and modern languages.

 Career

 O'Donoghue undertook work experience at the BBC.
 He then joined the BBC on graduation from university, becoming a junior reporter on BBC Radio 4's Today programme; at one time, he was asked to bungee jump off Chelsea Bridge.
-During his career, he has covered stories for BBC News in Africa, Asia, Europe, and the U.S. In 2004, O'Donoghue became a political correspondent based at Westminster, reporting across the media of radio, television, and internet.
-From October 2011, O'Donoghue was the Chief Political Correspondent for BBC Radio 4 replacing Norman Smith, primarily reporting for the Today and PM programmes.
+During his career, he has covered stories for BBC News in Africa, Asia, Europe, and the U.S. In 2004, he became a political correspondent based at Westminster, reporting across the media of radio, television and internet.
+From October 2011, O'Donoghue was the chief political correspondent for BBC Radio 4 replacing Norman Smith, primarily reporting for the Today and PM programmes.

 In 2007, he broke the story that new UK Prime Minister Gordon Brown was returning early from holiday to deal with an outbreak of foot-and-mouth disease in Surrey.
 However, BBC News at Ten deputy editor Daniel Pearl handed the story to June Kelly, which, in 2008, resulted in an out-of-court five-figure payment to O'Donoghue on grounds of disability discrimination.

 At the 2014 BBC News Festival, it was revealed that O'Donoghue would be moving to Washington, D.C., as chief North America political correspondent for BBC News.
-Since then he has covered US politics, the presidency of Donald Trump and the presidency of Joe Biden.
-Between assignments, in summer 2014 he toured UK universities, telling journalism students about his time in the business.
+Since then he has covered US politics, including the first presidency of Donald Trump and the presidency of Joe Biden.
+Between assignments, in summer 2014 he toured UK universities, telling journalism students about his career and experience.

+On 13 July 2024, O'Donoghue was reporting from a Donald Trump rally at Butler, Pennsylvania, when there was an assassination attempt on Trump.
+Shortly afterwards, he reported from the event while taking cover on the ground.
+He then interviewed eyewitnesses.

+In March 2025, BBC News announced the appointment of O’Donoghue as its new chief North America correspondent.

 Personal life

-O'Donoghue and his partner, Sarah Lewthwaite, have a home in Yorkshire, and one daughter.
+O'Donoghue and his partner Sarah Lewthwaite have a home in Yorkshire; they are parents to one daughter.